 - meet the needs of those from excluded, under-represented and disadvantaged groups

 The Charity supports charitable organisations, objects or purposes.
 In accordance with our charter we're not allowed to support individuals seeking legal representation, support for their legal education or work experience.

 - Community Interest Companies

 - concerns that are based outside the UK

 - organisations that are already part of a larger network or foundation

 We need your support.
 We’re grateful to receive generous donations from law firms, private and public organisations, sole legal practitioners and anyone wishing to help.
 By donating residual or unclaimed client balances, you’ll be helping us to continue to support projects and services both in the UK and overseas.

 We also accept personal donations as well as legacy donations.

 Email a breakdown of names and balances of the amount(s) to email@example.com, especially if they're over £500 for any single client balance(s).

 We’ve had to change the way we work due to coronavirus (COVID-19).
-It’s easier for us to process your donation if you give through a BACS transfer or JustGiving.
-We're working toward receiving all donations electronically.
+It’s easier for us to process your donation if you give through a BACS transfer or JustGiving and, as a result, we are no longer accepting cheques.